Your Friends Are Just As Important To Your Health As Diet & Exercise

 - Socially isolated adolescents face the same risk for developing inflammation as those who don't exercise.

 - For middle-aged adults, it wasn't the number of social connections that mattered, but what those ties provided in terms of social support or strain.
-(Here's how to tell if the friends you've got are keepers.)

 - Older adults are more at risk for developing hypertension from social isolation than from diabetes.